-I am healthy and I have not stepped foot in a hospital since childhood.
-I studied in mainstream school and obtained a diploma without special help.
+I am healthy and I have not required hospitalisation since childhood.
+I studied in mainstream school and obtained a diploma without special support/help.
 I have served 52 months of National Service without incident.
-I have worked full-time for 2 years in a government agency (and after this experience worked for a decade in the private sector) without incident.
+I have worked full-time for 2 years in a government agency (and after this experience worked for a decade in the private sector without any special support/help) without incident.
 My friends and colleagues find it hard to believe that I am autistic until they get to know me better.

-My application triggered a knee-jerk reaction by the company.
+Proactively declaring autism when it was not explicitly asked was a mistake.
 While they approved my mother’s insurance application of the same policy within a week, they spent 3 weeks to send their rejection letter to me.

 “We have considered your proposal very carefully and based the medical information we have regarding the health status of the insured person, we are sorry to inform you that we are unable to accept the cover due to medical condition.“